 After many years of issues with capacity and the aging of existing facilities, the Polk County, IA jail was facing significant long-term operational cost challenges.
 This included housing offenders in other jurisdictions and the possibility of operating multiple facilities.
 The County needed to find a solution to alleviate overcrowding issues in the county jail and curb potential operational cost implications.
 From the early 1990s until the new 1,512 beds jail opened, Polk County was only able to support its entire inmate population for a period of three months in 1997 in existing facilities operated by the county.
 Staffing, inmate care, and out-of-county housing costs represented nearly 85 percent of the cost to operate.
 Existing jail facilities operated at a highly inefficient 2.29 inmates per staff ratio.

 A comprehensive study authored by Shive-Hattery justice planners evaluated six possible options.
 Considerations included the systemic impact of a new facility, the operational effectiveness, custody configurations and locations of the various options.
 After reviewing short and long-term cost implications, the Board of Supervisors ultimately choose to construct a new county 1,512 jail facility on a site 14-miles north of the Des Moines capital business core.
 The first public referendum vote passed by an unprecedented 69 percent.
-After the successful vote, the justice planning team turned its efforts to design and construction.

 The team designed a 325,000-square-foot multi-classification jail to accommodate 1,512 detention beds with potential expansion to 2,500.
 All support areas of the building—including an initial appearance courtroom, sheriff administrative offices, a decentralized full service kitchen, medical services, infirmary housing, booking and release processing space—were designed in the initial phase of construction to accommodate the maximum capacity of the site.
 The inmate housing areas were designed to accommodate six classification levels.